kdirectorate/ansible/README.md

 This playbook sets up a basic environment.
 I use it to configure laptops as well as software development VMs that I spin up and throw away on a regular basis.
+This is essentially my Ansible Controller setup as well.

-You can use *run-local.sh* to execute the Playbook.
+You can use *run-local.sh* to execute the Playbook on the local computer.

 ### (Playbook) uwork-pb: